The Surprising Link Between Sleep and Weight Loss

 A comprehensive understanding of sleep’s role, often underestimated, is paramount in the discussion about weight loss, as it significantly influences metabolism and appetite regulation.

-Sleep hygiene refers to habits and practises that are conducive to sleeping well on a regular basis.
+refers to habits and practises that are conducive to sleeping well on a regular basis.

-These include maintaining a consistent sleep schedule, ensuring the sleep is dark and quiet, and avoiding stimulating activities before bed, among others.
+These include maintaining a consistent sleep schedule, ensuring the sleep environment is dark and quiet, and avoiding stimulating activities before bed, among others.

 Research suggests that inadequate or poor-quality sleep hampers these beneficial routines, leading to impaired metabolic function and increased appetite.